IMPORTANT NOTICE : Podcamp Montréal will not be held in September, as is customary, but in the Spring of 2012.

 Who were those masked men (and women)?
 Some were students of the maîtrise en gestion du commerce électronique de l’Université de Sherbrooke, others were speakers who wanted to give a little extra, and others where participants who pitched in to help.

-We want to send a special thank you out to (from left to right) Thoma Daneau (speaker), Maxime St-Jean Bergeron, François Bernard-Sévigny, Amine Chemchaoui, Charley Rabec, Maxime Trudel (special mention for outstanding intiative), Emmanuel Chila (who wants to become a PodCamp Montreal speaker one day), Antoine Lamarre and Simon Galarneau.
+We want to send a special thank you out to Deutsches Online Casino who made a very kind donation and to (from left to right) Thoma Daneau (speaker), Maxime St-Jean Bergeron, François Bernard-Sévigny, Amine Chemchaoui, Charley Rabec, Maxime Trudel (special mention for outstanding intiative), Emmanuel Chila (who wants to become a PodCamp Montreal speaker one day), Antoine Lamarre and Simon Galarneau.

 And for the women: Claudine Gagnon, Aurélie Guellil and Karine Champagne (thanks to her, our numbers were strong).